KevinJoiner/wasm-test/README.md

 Some code testing the usability of WebAssembly for conversion plugins.

-use `make run` to build the app and plugin. and run the app which loads wasm file and calls a conversion function.
+`make run` will build the app and plugin and run the app, which loads the wasm file and calls a conversion function.

 Run `make help`